gmlewis/flutter-stylizer/README.md

 Note that as of release `0.1.1`, there is now a standalone version of `flutter-stylizer` (with identical output to this plugin) that is available here:
 - https://github.com/gmlewis/go-flutter-stylizer

+## Status

+After 5 years, 119K installs, 4.9/5 stars, and zero sponsors, this project is now mothballed and archived.
+Feel free to fork the project to create your own version of the plugin and add your own customizations to your liking.

 ## Features